mgoadric/cardstock/docs/recycle/index.rst

 TeamCreateAction
 ----------------

-Teams can be created at any time during the game, and must be created in the initialization section of the game.
+Teams can be created at any time during the game, and can be created in the initialization section of the game.
 The following code will make four teams, one for each player, in a four-person game.
 Players are indexed starting at 0.